athchen/beer/README.md

-The second approach, Bayesian Estimation in R (BEER) was developed specifically for the PhIP-seq setting and implements a Bayesian model to identify peptide enrichments as described in Chen et. al[^1].
+The second approach, Bayesian Estimation in R (BEER) was developed specifically for the PhIP-seq setting and implements a Bayesian model to identify peptide enrichments as described in Chen et. al[^4].
 Though BEER is more likely to identify enriched peptides at the lower fold-change range, it tends to take much longer to run.

 Below we give a brief overview of the two approaches.
-For more information, see the vignette [Estimating Antibody Enrichment in PhIP-Seq Experiments with BEER](addurl).
+For more information, see the package vignette using `browseVignettes("beer")`.
 Both methods can be run in synchronously or asynchronously as supported by [`future`](https://cran.r-project.org/web/packages/future/index.html).

 ## Installation